Skip to main content

 DISCOVER FREMANTLE

-Visit 12 iconic locations across Fremantle including Fremantle Markets, Cappuccino Strip, Fremantle Prison, WA Maritime Museum, the heritage-listed West End and Esplanade Reserve.
+Visit 12 iconic locations across Fremantle including the Cappuccino Strip, Fremantle Markets, Fremantle Prison, WA Maritime Museum, the heritage-listed West End, and Esplanade Reserve.

 STREET ART